-- The main key difference between Limited Liability Company and partnership is LLC has a separate legal entity than its owner and a partnership firm doesn’t have any discrete or individual legal entity from its partners.
+- The main key difference between a Limited Liability Company and a partnership is LLC has a separate legal entity from its owner and a partnership firm doesn’t have any discrete or individual legal entity from its partners.

-- When you want to work on a new company or your partner want then understanding the difference between a limited liability company and partnership can help you choose the proper arrangement for your business.
+- When you want to work on a new company or your partner wants then understanding the difference between a limited liability company and a partnership can help you choose the proper arrangement for your business.

 - The administration structure of a limited liability company is more firm than the partnership.